circus-tent/circus/docs/source/index.rst

     $ circusd example.ini

-Circus also provides a management console, *circusctl*.
-You can use it to perform actions such as adding or removing :term:`workers` or to display various statistics.
+Circus also provides two tools to manage your running daemon:

+- *circusctl*, a management console you can use it to perform actions such as adding or removing :term:`workers`

+- *circus-top*, a top-like console you can use to display the memory and cpu usage of your running Circus.

-To learn more about this, see :ref:`cli`
+To learn more about these, see :ref:`cli`

 Monitoring and managing Circus through the web
 ----------------------------------------------